Brayanl0-o/deezerCopy/README.md

 The page consists of a header that contains links and logos related to Deezer, followed by the main content that displays the different available plans.
 The plans are presented in cards with information about each one and buttons to try them for free or activate special offers.
 It also includes a gift cards section and a paragraph with additional information.

 ## Requirements and How to Run the Project
-To run the SabujCha web application, you need the following:
+To run the copyDeezer web page, you need the following:

 Web Browser: Make sure you have a modern web browser installed on your device (e.g., Google Chrome, Mozilla Firefox, Microsoft Edge).